-A dispute is in this instance a disagreement between the apprentice and the employer resulting in one party wishing to terminate the apprenticeship.
+A dispute is in this instance a disagreement between the apprentice and the employer about the way the apprenticeship is going forward.

 As a rule, disputes can be divided into the following categories:

 - Disputes regarding wages, holiday allowance and similar issues associated with collective agreements.
 Such disputes are matters pertaining to collective agreements.
 If the employer is a member of an employer’s organization, that is party to such a collective agreement, such disputes must be resolved within the system applicable to the industry.
 In case the employer is not a member of an employer’s organization such disputes should be treated as described under section 2.

-The apprentice or the employer must therefore contact The Local Training Committee through the college, if applicable.
+The apprentice or the employer must therefore contact the local training council through the college, if applicable.

-If a settlement cannot be reached locally, a short summary of the resolution process must immediately be submitted to The National Trade Committee.
+If a settlement cannot be reached locally, a short summary of the resolution process must be submitted to the national trade committee immediately.
 This summary must contain a description of the dispute, the claims by the parties and the reason why a resolution cannot be reached.
-Relevant documentation such as Apprenticeship Agreements, cancellations, college papers, declarations etc., must be attached.
+Relevant documentation such as apprenticeship agreements, cancellations, college papers, declarations etc., must be attached.

-If the National Trade Committee believes that there is no basis for another attempt at resolution or if a resolution cannot be achieved through such an attempt, either of or both parties will be entitled to bring the case before the Disputes Board.
-E-mail: email@example.com.
-In such a situation, it is recommended that assistance is obtained from the social partners.
+If the national trade committee believes that there is no basis for another attempt at resolution or if a resolution cannot be achieved through such an attempt, either of or both parties are be entitled to bring the case before the Disputes Board.
+E-mail: firstname.lastname@example.org.
+In such a situation, it is recommended that assistance from the social partners is obtained.

-If either of the parties is dissatisfied with the Board’s decision, it may be appealed to the City Court or the Danish Maritime and Commercial Court within eight weeks of the Board’s decision.
+If either of the parties is dissatisfied with the board’s decision, it may be appealed to the City Court or the Danish Maritime and Commercial Court within eight weeks of The Dispute Board’s decision.

 When the employer takes on an apprentice, it is important to remember that this constitutes a contractual arrangement between the two parties.